Planning Engineer (100967)

 With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
 The company employs more than 7,000 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to 15 million people in 46 states.
 American Water provides safe, clean, affordable and reliable water services to our customers to help make sure we keep their lives flowing.
 For more information, visit amwater.com and follow American Water on Twitter, Facebook and LinkedIn.

-Responsible for strategic long-term water and wastewater system planning and recommending projects or approaches to address needs related to source of supply, treatment, storage, pumping and transmission of water as well as collection, equalization, and treatment of wastewater.
-The analysis and recommended solutions will affect the performance and operational integrity of water and wastewater systems within American Water.
-A Planning Engineer also has technical and project management supervision over consulting Project Managers/Engineers, and/or project support engineers or technicians.
-Conducting or reviewing water and wastewater system capacity and service evaluations associated with water or sewer service extension projects or other potential service growth opportunities.
-Prepare or assist in the preparation of detailed asset investment plans considering the cost, timing, prioritization, operational need and risk, strategic investment fit and other pertinent factors surrounding individual projects or investment programs.Key Accountabilities
+The Planning Engineer is responsible for strategic long-term water and wastewater system planning and recommending projects or approaches to address needs related to source of supply, treatment, storage, pumping and transmission of water, as well as collection and treatment of wastewater.
+The analysis and recommended solutions will affect the performance and operational integrity of water wastewater systems within American Water.

 - Preparation and maintenance of asset investment plans and strategic capital expenditure plans as assigned.

-- Plans to accurately address operational needs, operational efficiencies, asset management and strategic investment goals set by the Corporation based upon prioritization models.
+- Plans to accurately address operational needs and efficiencies, asset management and strategic investment goals set by the Corporation based upon prioritization models.

 - System capacity evaluations, analysis of source, production, distribution, storage, or other system deficiencies as assigned to support ongoing operations, service extension requests or regional growth opportunities.